pointfreeco/pointfreeco/README.md

 * `PointFree`: This is the core application, and is responsible for routing requests, loading data and rendering HTML and CSS.
 * `Styleguide`: This library contains functions and data types for creating a consistent style across the entire website.
 * `Server`: This is the actual executable server.
-It uses [Kitura](http://kitura.io) to handle the low level server responsibilities, and hands everything else over to the `PointFree` package.
+It uses [NIO](https://github.com/apple/swift-nio) to handle the low-level server responsibilities, and hands everything else over to the `PointFree` package.

 ![Point-Free Homepage](.github/pointfreeco-announcement-homepage.png)